 Support interactions are key touchpoints in any customer journey.
 And customer satisfaction (CSAT) surveys help measure a customer’s contentedness before, during, and after they interact with the support team.
-If you’re noticing an uptick in poor CSAT scores, take a look at your agent productivity, ticket deflection strategy, and self-service experience.
+If you’re noticing an uptick in poor CSAT scores, take a look at factors impacting agent productivity, ticket deflection, and customer self-service experiences.
 All of these can have a direct impact on CSAT.

 3. Customer Effort Score (CES)

 Throughout the journey, customers are going to try to self-serve.
 They’ll attempt to register, activate, and solve product issues on their own.
 Question is, how much effort is required of your customers to do the things they want to do?
 This can be measured using customer effort score (CES).
 Why CES?
 Well, if you make things hard on your customers, they tend to submit support tickets or abandon self-service completely.
 This can hurt your CES and even discourage customers from renewing.

 4. Retention Rate